A Comparison of Latino-serving and Other Health Centers

 Health centers that are focused predominantly on serving Latino communities face unique challenges.
 Many of these communities often experience health and healthcare factors that require special attention and focus.
 The data presented on this page was compiled by our evaluation team, and it highlights key differences that Latino-focused health centers have when compared to health centers serving other populations.
 The big takeaway?
 There is no such thing as “one-size-fits-all” healthcare.

 The visualizations below depict how Latino-serving health centers compare to other health centers nationally on key patient characteristics, access to preventive services, and health outcomes1,2.
-Latino-serving health centers are defined here as the top 10% of health centers in terms of the proportion of the health center’s patients who identify as Hispanic/Latino.
+Latino-serving Health Centers are defined as those with patient populations over 50% Hispanic/Latino.

 Which states have a high number of Latino-serving health centers?